Shohei Ohtani: 2013: Rookie season, NPB All-Star

 Ohtani made his debut at age 18 in the Fighters' season-opening game on March 29, 2013, playing as a right fielder.
 He was selected for a Pacific League roster spot for the 2013 All-star game.
 As a pitcher, he finished the season with a 3–0 record in 11 starts.
 As a rookie Ohtani was used in both the outfield (leading the Fighters with 51 games in right) and as a pitcher.
 He was the second Nippon Pro Baseball (NPB) rookie drafted out of high school the previous year to be used as both a pitcher and position player, following Kikuo Tokunaga in 1951; Ohtani was the first to start in both roles.
 He was the first NPB pitcher since Takao Kajimoto in 1963 to bat 3rd, 4th, or 5th and the first rookie hurler to do so since Junzo Sekine in 1950.
 He was the second player, following Osamu Takechi (also 1950), to start a game as a pitcher, bat in the heart of the order (3rd through 5th), and get a hit and a run batted in (RBI) in that game.
 He missed time during the year with a right ankle sprain and right cheekbone fracture.

-For the season, he was 3–0 with a 4.23 ERA, 33 walks, and 46 strikeouts in 61 2/3 innings. and hit .238/.284/.376 in 204 plate appearances.
+For the season, Ohtani was 3–0 with a 4.23 ERA, 33 walks, and 46 strikeouts in 61 2/3 innings. and hit .238/.284/.376 in 204 plate appearances.
 He had seven outfield assists and one error.
 His 8 hit batsmen tied Manabu Mima, Tadashi Settsu, Hideaki Wakui and Ryoma Nogami for fifth in the Pacific League.
 Ohtani received 4 of the 233 votes for the Nippon Professional Baseball Rookie of the Year Award (Pacific League), tying Tatsuya Sato for a distant second behind Takahiro Norimoto.
 During his five-year tenure with the Fighters, Ohtani opted to live in the team's provided dormitories, while his parents oversaw his finances.